What is a Stock Symbol (Ticker)?

 Basics of Stock Symbols

 The most common type of stock symbol is the stock or equity symbol.
-Stocks listed and traded on the US market bear stock symbols with a maximum of three letters.
+Stocks listed and traded on the US markets bear stock symbols with a maximum of four letters.
 For example, ticker symbols of stocks trading on the NYSE include up to three letters, while those on the NASDAQ use tickers with four letters.

-Investors use stock symbols to research individual securities for trading.
-At some point, stock symbols are not associated with a company’s name since some pre-existing tickers may echo a new company’s name, thereby preventing it from selecting a symbol that bears its name.
+Investors use stock symbols to track individual securities for trading.
+Many new stock symbols do not have an association with its company’s name as pre-existing ticker symbols prevent it from selecting a symbol that bears its name.

 In the same vein, tickers for options are designed to reflect the underlying stock ticker, such as the contract’s expiration date or the contract type.
 Conversely, ticker symbols for mutual funds comprise alphanumeric characters with the last character being the letter X to distinguish them from common stock symbols.